 Undergraduates are also the focus of the annual Gatsby Plant Science Summer School – an exceptional experience for top bioscience students at the end of their first year of study.
 During this week-long residential they attend lectures from internationally renowned plant scientists, take part in challenging practical sessions, and receive careers advice from individuals whose background in plant science has put them ahead of the game in professions within and beyond science.

 Plant science has become less visible in schools and universities due to the expansion of the biosciences and rapid developments in contemporary biology.
 Teachers and lecturers need support and ideas so that they can pass their knowledge and enthusiasm on to their students.
 We make relevant and useful teaching resources - from fundamental plant biology through to current plant science news - freely available to teachers and students across the UK through the Gatsby TREE (Tool for Research Engaged Education) and the Science and Plants for Schools programme.

 We are assisted in our Plant Science programmes by Dr Roger Freedman and a Scientific Advisory Panel comprising:

-- Professor Jane Langdale FRS, University of Oxford
+- Professor Jane Langdale CBE FRS, University of Oxford

 - Professor Liam Dolan FRS, University of Oxford